-Even though Employee Appreciation Day comes every year, figuring out creative and fun ways to celebrate can still be a head-scratcher.
+Even though national Employee Appreciation Day comes every year, figuring out creative and fun ways to celebrate can still be a head-scratcher.
 You want your employees to feel uniquely appreciated and broadly celebrated, all while staying under budget - it's no easy feat.

 That's why we've come up with a list of 15 Employee Appreciation Day ideas to help you celebrate this year (and for years to come).